dereknovak/LS170-LS/study_guide.md

     - Nothing else to send
 3.
 - ClientKeyExchange
-    - Sends Pre Master Key
+    - Sends Pre Master Secret
 - ChangeCipherSpec
     - Signifies that client is ready to communicate with cipher
 - Finished